cloudmesh-community/fa18-523-81/project-code/README.md

 4. The dataset in Azure blob storage can be loaded to Python script as a data frame for any Data science application, provided required packages like Pandas, sklearn, matplotlib etc. installed.
 To read the blob in Azure as a data frame, first we create an instance of the class BlockBlobService using the account_name and account_key.
 Then, we call get_blob_to_text method with container and dataset names as arguments.
 The .content method reads this as a raw text file directly from the cloud storage, which can be loaded into a pandas data frame using read_csv method of pandas library in Python.

+5. The entire code with all the visualizations are created in jupyter notebook.
+Please run all the cells sequentially to ensure the code is run without any hassles.
+Also please check for any packages that are not installed in the local machine on which the code is executed.